66np/oma/README.md

+## progress

+completed - may add parts later.

 ## objective

-building low-level compiler of dummy language with .omma file extension using nasm x86 assembly.
+building I/O application of files only named main.omma using nasm x86 assembly to read file and print contents to terminal.

 ## instructions

 1. write your assembly program (.asm) and save it.